 These sources give you important updates on policy changes that could affect your account.

-Join twitter community forums to talk with other users about social media policy.
+Join Twitter community forums to talk with other users about social media policy.
 These groups share useful tips and insights on Twitter’s changing rules.
 Between mid-2015 and February 2016, Twitter suspended 125,000 accounts linked to extremist groups.

 By August 2016, that number jumped to 360,000.
 Staying informed helps you avoid breaking rules by accident.

 By staying informed, you can protect your account and keep your online presence real.
-Remember, using two-factor authentication (2FA) can make your account more secure, making it harder for unauthorized access.